Christian Okoye: Post-NFL career

 He appeared on the CBS reality show Pirate Master and was voted off by his shipmates on the second episode for his slow speed in the Expedition, receiving no gold.
 He appeared on Pros vs Joes in its third season.

 The Christian Okoye Foundation sponsors the Ontario Mills 5K and 10K race, benefiting local after-school athletic programs in the Inland Empire.

+Okoye is part of the ownership team of the Kansas City Goats, an indoor football team that plays in The Arena League.

 Personal life

 As a child in Nigeria, Okoye became good friends with Olympian Innocent Egbunike.
-When Innocent began attending Azusa, he recommended Okoye on discus ability, to track and field coaches who offered Okoye a scholarship.
+When Egbunike began attending Azusa Pacific, he recommended Okoye for his discus abilities to track and field coaches, who offered Okoye a scholarship.

-Okoye married his college sweetheart Lauren Brown in 1990, and divorced in 1996.
-They had two children together, Michael Emeka Okoye born July 12, 1990, who died shortly after birth due to neonatal asphyxia, and Tiana Chinwe Okoye born August 26, 1991.
+Okoye married his soulmate Lauren Brown in 1990, and divorced in 1991.

-Okoye has given his “blessing” to former UFC Champion Kamaru Usman to use Okoye's trademarked name “The Nigerian Nightmare”.
+Okoye's daughter is Tiana Okoye, best known for her acting roles in Panhandle and Twisted Metal.